Jugal bone: Function

+In many amniotes, the jugal borders the lower temporal fenestra.
+The evolution of temporal fenestrae is debated; it was traditionally thought that there were separate origins of the lower temporal fenestra in diapsids and synapsids, but the lower temporal fenestra may be a shared characteristic across amniotes.

 In reptiles

 The earliest reptiles primitively had a lower temporal bar (also referred to as a temporal arcade) where the posterior of the jugal bone contacts the quadratojugal.
 This structure has been repeatedly lost and regained in various groups.

 In birds

 While the jugal bone is thick and straplike in most other reptiles, the jugal bone is thin and strutlike in birds.
 This is thought to reduce the weight of the skull and facilitate cranial kinesis.